 - Their overall sales performance against their target

-Just a few years ago, a media company CIO who said that advertising spend data was media’s future would have raised eyebrows.
+Just a few years ago, it would have been radical to suggest that advertising spend data was the future of the media industry.
+The claim flew in the face of the audience-focused approach that most publishers had followed for many years.
 But the landscape has changed at a rapid pace, and today advertising spend data is proving to be the key to unlocking insights that inform your sales strategy and fuel new revenue generation.
+Today, success within a media business hinges on the organization’s ability to turn data analytics into actionable information and rapidly react to this information to make more informed business decisions.
+Focusing on advertiser data is the best way to achieve these actionable insights.